dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

           panic(fmt.Sprintf("invalid suit %q", s)) // Joker?
   }
 ```
-It’s good practice to assert that the preconditions of a function hold, but this can easily be done to excess.
+It's good practice to assert that the preconditions of a function hold, but this can easily be done to excess.
 Unless you can provide a more informative error message or detect an error sooner, there is no point asserting a condition that the runtime will check for you.
 ```go
   func Reset(x *Buffer) {
       if x == nil {